Contracted: Phase II

 Contracted: Phase II is a 2015 American zombie-body horror independent film and the sequel to the 2013 film Contracted.
 The film was directed by Josh Forbes, based on a script written by Craig Walendziak.

-Phase II features most of the actors and actresses from the original cast of the first film, and follows the character of Riley (Matt Mercer) as he tries to find the man behind the sexually transmitted disease during the first days of its viral outbreak in Los Angeles.
-The film had its world premiere on July 5, 2015 at the Neuchâtel International Fantastic Film Festival.
+Phase II features most of the actors and actresses from the original cast of the first film, and follows Riley (Matt Mercer) as he tries to find the man behind the sexually transmitted disease causing a viral outbreak in Los Angeles.
+The film had its world premiere on July 5, 2015, at the Neuchâtel International Fantastic Film Festival.

 Plot

-After the events in the previous film, Riley (Matt Mercer) has begun showing symptoms of the same sexually transmitted disease that caused Samantha (Najarra Townsend) to turn into a zombie such as vomiting and urinating a lot of blood including blood coming out of his nose, beginning to look very pale, having a bloodshot eye, and maggots growing out of him.
+After the events in the previous film, Riley (Matt Mercer) has begun showing symptoms of the same sexually transmitted disease that caused Samantha (Najarra Townsend) to turn into a zombie.
 Panicking, Riley decides that he needs to track down the person who first infected Samantha, BJ (Morgan Peter Brown), in the hopes of gaining a cure.
-Besides showing the same symptoms as Samantha, most of the people Riley loved the most were infected by his virus, especially his grandmother, Margie, Harper, and finally his pregnant sister, Brenda (at the credits scene).
+Besides showing the same symptoms as Samantha, most of the people Riley loved the most were infected by the virus, especially his grandmother, Margie, Harper, and finally his pregnant sister, Brenda.

-BJ has his own agenda, he is more than willing to continue to spread the disease to other victims.
-He is immune to the virus and continues to spread it to other victims like Samantha and four other missing women whom he randomly selected in the street.
-After having sexual intercourse with them, he injects the pathogen virus into their bodies before sending them home.
-Eventually, he sends threatening tapes to the special agent and orchestrates the end of the world with a zombie apocalypse.
+BJ has his own agenda, and is more than willing to continue to spread the disease to other victims.
+He is immune to the virus and continues to spread it to other victims.
+After having sexual intercourse with them, he injects the virus into their bodies before sending them home.

-As Riley decides to cooperate with Detective Crystal Young (Marianna Palka), he succumbs to the disease and is killed by BJ, who was at the hospital where Harper died of a seizure while trying to detonate a bomb to create a massive apocalypse by releasing other victims hospitalized there.
+As Riley decides to cooperate with Detective Crystal Young (Marianna Palka), he succumbs to the disease and is killed by BJ, who was at the hospital trying to detonate a bomb to trigger a massive apocalypse by releasing other victims hospitalized there.
 As Riley is fully transformed into a zombie, he attacks BJ before Detective Young shoots him in the head.

-In the mid-credits scene, BJ is shown to be alive, but hospitalized, while a doctor with an Abaddon tattoo tells BJ, "Very soon, my friend, very soon".
+In the mid-credits scene, BJ is shown to be alive, but hospitalized, while a doctor with an Abaddon tattoo (similar to BJ’s own) tells BJ, "Very soon, my friend, very soon".